-Like everywhere, things have changed dramatically in Philly’s restaurant industry over the past two years, as the pandemic took a toll on our beloved local hangouts.
+Like everywhere, things have changed dramatically in Philly’s restaurant industry since March 2020, as the pandemic took a toll on our beloved local hangouts.
 A good number of them have been forced to close.
-In March of 2022, though, the city’s COVID-19 restrictions were lifted entirely, though restaurants have the right to hold onto their mask mandates and proof of vaccination policies as and how they see fit.
+In spring of 2022, the city lifted its COVID-19 restrictions entirely, though restaurants have the right to hold onto their mask mandates and proof of vaccination policies as and how they see fit.
 By and large, the Philly restaurant scene has returned to a semblance of normalcy (notwithstanding a labor shortage).
-Outdoor dining is still the best option for the non-or-partially-vaccinated.
+Outdoor dining is still a great option.
 As we’ve seen in the proliferation of streeteries occupying precious coveted parking real estate, Philadelphians are happy to just be out and about, patronizing their favorite spots, and doing what we do best: taking pride in just being from Philly.

 This regularly updated guide will show you how to eat in Philly like a local, which if you’re a visitor here, you’ll quickly learn is a very good thing to be.